-Any one of the joint owners of land may be held liable for the payment of the whole amount of tax.
+Any one of the joint owners of land may be held liable for the payment of the whole amount of tax (that is, every owner of a parcel of land is jointly and severally liable or the payment of the land tax assessed against that land).
 However, it is the general practice of RevenueSA to address the Land Tax Assessment to the first-named joint owner on the Certificate of Title for payment of land tax.
 The person who is issued with the assessment may then recover a proportion of the tax payable from the other joint owners.